microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. Open a web browser and navigate to <https://www.visualstudio.com>.

-2. In the upper-right hand corner, you should be automatically logged in with your Microsoft Account If not, please log in.
+2. In the upper-right hand corner, you should be automatically logged in with your Microsoft Account.
+If not, please login.

 3. Once logged in, please click the logged in user in the upper-right hand corner and select\